Wikipedia: Review of changes

-Although changes are not systematically reviewed, the software that powers Wikipedia provides tools allowing anyone to review changes made by others.
+Although changes are not systematically reviewed, Wikipedia's software provides tools allowing anyone to review changes made by others.
 Each article's History page links to each revision.
-On most articles, anyone can undo others' changes by clicking a link on the article's History page.
-Anyone can view the latest changes to articles, and anyone registered may maintain a "watchlist" of articles that interest them so they can be notified of changes.
+On most articles, anyone can view the latest changes and undo others' revisions by clicking a link on the article's History page.
+Registered users may maintain a "watchlist" of articles that interest them so they can be notified of changes.
 "New pages patrol" is a process where newly created articles are checked for obvious problems.

 In 2003, economics PhD student Andrea Ciffolilli argued that the low transaction costs of participating in a wiki created a catalyst for collaborative development, and that features such as allowing easy access to past versions of a page favored "creative construction" over "creative destruction".

 Vandalism

-Any change or edit that manipulates content in a way that deliberately compromises Wikipedia's integrity is considered vandalism.
+Any change that deliberately compromises Wikipedia's integrity is considered vandalism.
 The most common and obvious types of vandalism include additions of obscenities and crude humor; it can also include advertising and other types of spam.
 Sometimes editors commit vandalism by removing content or entirely blanking a given page.
 Less common types of vandalism, such as the deliberate addition of plausible but false information, can be more difficult to detect.
 Vandals can introduce irrelevant formatting, modify page semantics such as the page's title or categorization, manipulate the article's underlying code, or use images disruptively.

 Obvious vandalism is generally easy to remove from Wikipedia articles; the median time to detect and fix it is a few minutes.
 However, some vandalism takes much longer to detect and repair.

 In the Seigenthaler biography incident, an anonymous editor introduced false information into the biography of American political figure John Seigenthaler in May 2005, falsely presenting him as a suspect in the assassination of John F. Kennedy.
 It remained uncorrected for four months.
 Seigenthaler, the founding editorial director of USA Today and founder of the Freedom Forum First Amendment Center at Vanderbilt University, called Wikipedia co-founder Jimmy Wales and asked whether he had any way of knowing who contributed the misinformation.
 Wales said he did not, although the perpetrator was eventually traced.
 After the incident, Seigenthaler described Wikipedia as "a flawed and irresponsible research tool".
 The incident led to policy changes at Wikipedia for tightening up the verifiability of biographical articles of living people.

-In 2010, Daniel Tosh encouraged viewers of his show, Tosh.0, to visit the show's Wikipedia article and edit it at will.
-On a later episode, he commented on the edits to the article, most of them offensive, which had been made by the audience and had prompted the article to be locked from editing.